Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Introduction

 \section{Introduction}

-The nuclear modification of high transverse momentum ($p_\mathrm{T}$) hadrons and jets serves as an essential signature of the formation of the color deconfined quark-gluon plasma (QGP) in heavy-ion collisions, at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC)~\cite{Wang:1991xy, Qin:2015srf,Majumder:2010qh}.
-The suppression in the scaled yield of single inclusive hadrons and jet spectra at large $p_\mathrm{T}$ is commonly understood as the consequence of in-medium scattering experienced by high energy partons produced via initial hard interaction, as they travel through and interact with the QGP before fragmenting into hadrons~\cite{Braaten:1991we, Wang:1991xy, Gyulassy:1993hr, Baier:1996kr, Zakharov:1996fv, Qin:2015srf}.
-Phenomenological studies of parton energy loss involve sophisticated calculations of the medium modification of single inclusive hadrons~\cite{Bass:2008rv, Armesto:2009zi, Chen:2010te,Cao:2017hhk}, di-hadrons~\cite{Majumder:2004pt,Zhang:2007ja,Renk:2008xq,Cao:2015cba}, $\gamma$-hadron correlation~\cite{Zhang:2009rn,Qin:2009bk,Wang:2013cia,Chen:2017zte}, full jets~\cite{Qin:2010mn,Dai:2012am,Wang:2013cia,Chang:2016gjp}, as well as groomed jet substructures~\cite{Chien:2016led,Mehtar-Tani:2016aco,Chang:2017gkt}.
-Jet-medium scatterings are governed by a series of jet transport coefficients, among which the most commonly quoted parameter is the jet transport coefficient $\hat{q}$~\cite{Baier:2002tc,Majumder:2012sh} that denotes the transverse momentum transfer squared per unit length between the propagating hard parton and the soft medium.
-A systematical extraction of $\hat{q}$ was performed by the \textsc{JET} Collaboration~\cite{Gyulassy:aa}, by comparing several jet quenching model calculations to the experimental data of the nuclear modification factor ($R_\mathrm{AA}$) of high $p_\mathrm{T}$ hadrons at RHIC and the LHC \cite{Burke:2013yra}.
+The nuclear modification of energetic hadrons and jets serves as a crucial signature of the formation of the color deconfined quark-gluon plasma (QGP) matter in heavy-ion collisions at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC)~\cite{Wang:1991xy, Qin:2015srf}.
+The suppression of single inclusive hadron and jet spectra at large transverse momentum ($p_\mathrm{T}$) is commonly understood as the consequence of in-medium scatterings experienced by high energy partons produced via initial hard scatterings as they travel through and interact with the QGP before fragmenting into hadrons~\cite{Braaten:1991we, Wang:1991xy, Gyulassy:1993hr, Baier:1996kr, Zakharov:1996fv, Qin:2015srf}.
+Phenomenological studies of parton energy loss involve sophisticated calculations of the medium modification of single inclusive hadron~\cite{Bass:2008rv, Armesto:2009zi, Chen:2010te,Cao:2017hhk,Arnold:2001ba,Wang:2001ifa,Salgado:2003gb,Marquet:2009eq,Dainese:2004te,Vitev:2002pf,Vitev:2004bh,Armesto:2005iq,Renk:2011gj,Horowitz:2011gd,Chen:2011vt,Majumder:2010ik,Renk:2010mf,Wicks:2005gt}, di-hadron~\cite{Majumder:2004pt,Zhang:2007ja,Renk:2008xq,Cao:2015cba}, $\gamma$-hadron correlation~\cite{Zhang:2009rn,Qin:2009bk,Wang:2013cia,Chen:2017zte}, full jets~\cite{Qin:2010mn,Dai:2012am,Wang:2013cia,Chang:2016gjp,Casalderrey-Solana:2014bpa}, as well as groomed jet substructures~\cite{Chien:2016led,Mehtar-Tani:2016aco,Chang:2017gkt}.
+Jet-medium scatterings are governed by a series of jet transport coefficients, among which the most commonly quoted parameter is the jet transport coefficient $\hat{q}$ that denotes the transverse momentum transfer squared per unit length $d\langle p_\perp^2\rangle/dt$ between the propagating hard parton and the soft medium.
+This jet transport coefficient is a local quantity and could depend on local temperature, jet energy and virtuality scales, as well as both the coupling of the jet partons with the medium and the interactions between constituents within the medium itself.
+A systematical extraction of $\hat{q}$ was performed by the JET Collaboration by comparing several jet quenching model calculations to the experimental data of the nuclear modification factor ($R_\mathrm{AA}$) of high $p_\mathrm{T}$ hadrons at RHIC and the LHC \cite{Burke:2013yra}.